Deshitha199/elevator/README.md

 ### Example:
 - You're on Ground floor, press buttons: 4, then 3, then 1
 - Elevator thinks: "I'm going UP, so I'll visit floors in order: 1 → 3 → 4"
-- Not: "Go to nearest floor first" ❌

 ### Why This Works:
 - **Efficient**: Like a bus route, it doesn't zigzag randomly